Parthenon Frieze: Interpretation and Conjecture

 The pediments, metopes, and shield of the Parthenos all illustrate the mythological past and as the deities are observing on the east frieze, it is natural to reach for a mythological explanation.
 Chrysoula Kardara, has ventured that the relief shows us the first Panathenaic procession instituted under the mythical King Kekrops.
 This explanation would account for the absence of the allies and the ship, as these post-date the original practice of the sacrificial rite.
-In evidence she offers E35 as the future King Erichthonios presenting the first peplos to his predecessor Kekrops, iconographically similar to the boy’s depiction on a fragmentary kylix of the 450s.
-A recent interpretation by Joan Breton Connelly identifies the central scene on the east frieze (hence above the door to the cella and focal point of the procession) not as the handing over of Athena’s peplos by the arrhephoroi, but the donning of sacrificial garb by the daughter of King Erechtheus in preparation for the sacrifice of her life.
-An interpretation suggested by the text of the fragmentary papyrus remains of Euripides’s Erichtheus, wherein her life is demanded in order to save the city from Eumolpos and the Eleusinians.
+In evidence she offers E35 as the future King Erichthonios presenting the first peplos to his predecessor Kekrops, iconographically similar to the boy's depiction on a fragmentary kylix of the 450s.
+A recent interpretation by Joan Breton Connelly identifies the central scene on the east frieze (hence above the door to the cella and focal point of the procession) not as the handing over of Athena's peplos by the arrhephoroi, but the donning of sacrificial garb by the daughter of King Erechtheus in preparation for the sacrifice of her life.
+This interpretation is suggested by the text of the fragmentary papyrus remains of Euripides's Erichtheus, wherein her life is demanded in order to save the city from Eumolpos and the Eleusinians.
 Thus, the deities turn their backs to prevent pollution from the sight of her death.
 A contentious subject in the field, Connelly's solution to the problem of meaning poses as many problems as it answers.
+A more recent interpretation advanced by William St Clair is that the frieze depicts the celebration of the birth of Ion, a descendant of Erechtheus.
+This interpretation has been rejected by Catharine Titi, who agrees with St Clair that the mood is one of celebration (rather than sacrifice) but argues that the celebration of the birth of Ion requires the presence of an infant but there is no infant on the frieze.

+The Prevailing View

+"Interpretation and Conjecture″ (above) discusses challenges to the prevailing view of the frieze, most of them raised in the 20th century.
+This section focuses on that mainstream view, beginning with Cyriacus of Ancona's visit to the derelict Parthenon in 1436.
+He wrote that the marble frieze shows "the victories of Athens in the time of Pericles."
+His comment located the frieze's subject in a particular time and place, while also capturing both its celebratory mood and its political motivation.